wmayner/marbl/README.md

         [ 0, [[0.0, 0.0],
               [0.2, 0.8]] ]

-4. We then lexicographically sort the normalization and covered-node index of each child, giving
+4. We then lexicographically sort the normalized augmented child TPMs:

         [
             [ 0, [[0.0, 0.0],